UNC Neuroscience Diversity Travel Award

 To apply, send the following to Dr. Jay Brenman (firstname.lastname@example.org) with the email header “UNC Neuroscience Diversity Travel Award”:

 - Your CV (including email and phone contact info).

 - List of 3 to 4 references with contact information.

 - The names of one or more UNC neuroscience faculty that you are interested in working with (from the list of eligible faculty mentors, found here: https://www.med.unc.edu/neuroscience/faculty/)

 - Answer this question: Has a faculty member at UNC recommended you apply for this travel award?
 If yes, please list the name of the faculty member so that we can specifically match you to this potential mentor.

 This travel award is also designed to help identify individuals who could become competitive for the Carolina Postdoctoral Program for Faculty Diversity (https://research.unc.edu/carolina-postdocs/about/).
 This program has two main functions.
 The first function is to attract postdoctoral fellows from underrepresented groups to Carolina to prepare them for tenure-track faculty positions at the University of North Carolina and other research universities.
-The second function is to serve as a means for increasing faculty diversity within the University community.
+The second function is to serve as a means for enhancing faculty diversity within the University community.
 Scholars for the Carolina Postdoctoral Program for Faculty Diversity are selected each year and are provided support for two years.